Vishal73040/BotBrowser/ADVANCED_FEATURES.md

 });
 ```

-**✅ Automatic Geo-Detection:** Each context automatically detects timezone, locale, and languages from its proxy IP - no manual configuration needed.
+**🌍 Automatic Geo‑Detection:** Each context derives timezone, locale, and languages from its proxy IP—no manual setup.

-**✅ Performance Benefits:** Use `--proxy-ip` at browser level if all contexts share the same proxy IP to skip repeated lookups.
+**💡 Performance Tip:** If all contexts share the same proxy IP, set `--proxy-ip` to skip repeated lookups.

 **Performance Optimization:**
 ```bash